 Titirangi, like much of Auckland, has a clay base about 20 cm beneath the top soil.
 Clay does not allow for good drainage so the area needed to be raised to allow the rain water to escape the roots of the plant.
 Aloe Vera does not like wet feet.
 The roots can not sit for prolonged periods in wet soil.
 They will eventually rot.
 It does, after all, have it's origin in tropical and arid environments.
 (Northern Africa originally however thrived in tropical climates when relocated by Arab traders around 600BC )

-Generally there is no need to water an Aloe plant - they are remarkably resilient - however a slight watering once weekly during dry months is good.
-I water using Aquaticus Organic Garden Booster (see pic) mixed to it's strongest recommended dilution (50mil/Litre).
-Available at most garden centres.
-Just a light shower from a watering can once a week.
-It wont hurt to over water as long as the soil dries out.
+Generally there is no need to water an Aloe plant - they are remarkably resilient. - however a slight watering once weekly during dry months is good.

-So - you have planted a small plant-let - now sit back and be patient.
+So - you have planted a small plant-let - now sit back and be very patient.

 Growing for Fresh Leaf supply - Five plants or more.